List of former zoos and aquariums: Jungleland USA

-At Vesterbrogade 33 in Copenhagen, Denmark, was designed in 1872 by Theodor Stuckenberg, and rebuilt in 1875 by Christian L. Thuren as a restaurant.
-It was demolished in 1877.

-Knaresborough Zoo

-Knaresborough Zoo was a zoo in Conyngham Park, Knaresborough, North Yorkshire, England.
-It was opened in 1965 and closed on 13 January 1986.

 La Fontaine Park

 La Fontaine Park (or Parc La Fontaine in French) is a 36 ha urban park located in Montreal's Plateau Mont-Royal district.
 At one time it had a small children's zoo, which closed in 1989.

-Lai Chi Kok Zoo

-Lai Chi Kok Zoo was located in Hong Kong.

-Leeds Castle

-Leeds Castle is built on islands in a lake formed by the River Len to the east of the village of Leeds.
-An aviary was added in 1980 and by 2011 it contained over 100 species.
-However, it was decided to close the aviary in October 2012 as it was felt the charity managing the castle could better use the £200,000 a year it cost to keep the aviary running.

 Lion Country Safari, Cincinnati, Ohio

 Kings Island, in the town of Mason, Ohio, United States (just northeast of Cincinnati), operated a drive-through zoo called Lion Country Safari, which became Wild Animal Habitat between 1974 and 1993.

 Lion Country Safari, Grand Prairie, Texas

 Another Lion Country Safari operated in Grand Prairie, Texas (a suburb of Dallas) between 1971 and 1992.
 The park (located near what is now Lone Star Park) would often close in spring due to flooding (its location was adjacent to the Trinity River).
 The property remains undeveloped as of 2011 due to being in a floodplain.

 Lion Country Safari, Irvine, California

 Another Lion Country Safari existed in Irvine, California, United States, until 1984.
 The California park was designed by R. Duell & Associates (the same firm that designed Six Flags Magic Mountain).
 Lion Country was founded and headed up by South African CEO Harry Shuster of United Leisure in 1968.
 The first park opened in Florida in 1969, and the second park, in California, opened in June 1970.